dhimantj/ML-Projects/README.md

 Repository of all ML Projects

-This project is a part of the online Data Science Projects Portfolio..
+This Repository is a part of my online Data Science Projects Portfolio.

-These projects consists mainly of Machine Learning Project using Python (Supervised, Semi-Supervised and Unsupervised Learning)
+It is mainly Machine Learnings Project using Python -- Supervised, Semi-Supervised and Unsupervised Learning --

 1. Linear Regression Project
 2. Logic Regression Project